 For example, I guide people toward ceramic tile when their dream is new tile and they don’t have a huge budget.
 Simple white ceramic tile is a budget-friendly go to.
 Then you can pick an interesting ceramic shape, color, or pattern as an accent.
 Or if there’s a little more money, find a beautiful glass tile accent.

-3. Commit to a Realistic Budget for Your Bathroom Upgrade
+3. Commit to a Realistic Budget

 Now is the time to commit to what’s realistic for you budget-wise.
 Write down the dollar amount you can afford without heartburn on a piece of paper.
 If you want to write down a range that’s okay, too.